-This recipe is one that’s been handed down to me from my mom, which was handed down to her from her own mom, then grandmother back generations, originating in Sicily.
-They resemble biscotti in a lot of ways, only they are Sicilian cookies.
-When looking up papatelli, I saw pictures of them that looked like biscotti, however none looked quite like the ones passed down in our family.
+This recipe is one that’s been handed down to me from my mom, which was handed down to her from her own mom; then back generations, originating in Sicily.
+And they resemble biscotti in a lot of ways, only they are Sicilian cookies.
+Also, when looking up Papatelli, I saw pictures of them that looked like biscotti.
+However none looked quite like the ones passed down in our family.
 They also sound like Italian pepper cookies, in the way that the recipes resemble each other with similar ingredients.
-Our cookies are called papatelli, however.
+Though our cookies are called Papatelli.
 I hope you enjoy.

 - 3 Cups Flour

 - 1 tsp each of Cinnamon, Cloves, Nutmeg, and Pepper

 - 2 Eggs

 - 12 oz of Sliced Almonds; (recipe originally calls for 1 lb, but we add a little bit less)

 - 1/2 Cup Vegetable Oil; (I use Grapeseed Oil)

 - 1 tsp Vanilla Extract

 - Milk for Moistening; (just a splash to moisten the dough)